SUPPORT PEOPLE WITH DISABILITIES

 Primary Activities and Tasks of the Role:

-- Implementing person-centred plans designed to support development, community integrations, behaviour management and/or personal care.
+- Implementing person-centered plans designed to support individual development, community integration and contribution, social and emotional regulation and/or personal care.

 - Maintaining clear and objective records and preparing required reports and other documentation as needed.
 Being aware of and adhering to established policies and operational protocols; this includes medical protocols and standing orders.